A message from Dr. Kathryn Alderman to patients with dental phobia:

 - Pain-free Injection Technique – I will start off applying a topical anesthetic gel that will help numb the area where the injection will be given.
 The anesthetic will then be administered very slowly to help relieve pressure typically associated with injections rendering the possibility of the injection being painless.
 I will walk you through the anesthetic process, ensuring you are comfortable every step of the way.

-Our team has a caring, gentle touch that makes taking care of nervous patients something we specialize in.
+Our team has a caring, gentle touch that makes taking care of nervous patients easy.
 We pride ourselves on helping you to feel comfortable and gain more and more confidence with each visit to our office.
 No matter the reason for your dental phobia, I assure you that my team and I will take the best care of you, addressing your concerns every step of the way.

 Wishing you health and happiness,